nasa/nos3/docs/wiki/Scenario_Rapid_Tumbling.md

 ![Scenario Rapid Tumbling - IMU](./_static/scenario_rapid_tumbling/IMU_Rapid_Tumbling.png)

+In general, anything above 10deg/sec is considered rapid tumbling.
 If the problem is due to something in the spacecraft itself, that root problem must first be remedied before trying to solve the rapid tumbling.
 As NOS3 presently exists, however, there is no way for the reaction wheels to be "stuck on", or the like, and therefore we can go to the next section.

 ### Solving the Problem

 If the problem is due to the environment (but the spacecraft itself is fine), all that must be done is to put the spacecraft into safe mode and tell it to go into either BDot mode (the purpose of which is to reduce rotational speed to zero) or to point at the Sun (which will likewise require the rotational speed to go to zero).
 The image below shows the menu in COSMOS, with BDOT highlighted; basically any spacecraft mode other than "PASSIVE" will work, however.

 ![Scenario Rapid Tumbling - ADCS Commanding](./_static/scenario_rapid_tumbling/ADCS_To_BDOT_Mode.png)

+With BDOT mode initialized, the magnetorquers will begin to slow down the rotation of the spacecraft.
+The process will likely take multiple orbits to stop completely, even with the very powerful simulated magnetorquers on STF.

 This concludes the description of a rapid tumbling scenario.